DalyAD/allez-2/README.md

 Liverpool The Six
 Milestone One Project: User-Centric Frontend Development - Code Institute

-This is my website detailing hte success of Liverpool Football Club in Europe.
+This is my website detailing the success of Liverpool Football Club in Europe.
 It includes a welcome page with a welcome section and an introduction box with a link to the main page.
 On the second page I have made a card system with information on each cup.
 And finally I have a contact form at the end with a modal once the suibmit button is triggered.

 UX
 User stories